netcon-consulting/ssh-function/README.md

 Unlike ansible it does not require Python and it does not require a separate Hosts file.
 These functions just read the server list from default ssh config file.

-You can address a hostname, part of hostname (ex. all "mail" servers) or simply all servers form config.
+You can address a hostname, part of hostname (ex. all "mail" servers) or simply all servers from config.
-These functions read the "Host" label
+These functions read the "Host" label.

+It assumes that all servers use private key authentication.

 Installation: